hlship/multi/README.md

 `net.lewisship.multi` is a complement to joker.tools.cli that allows a single tool, a Joker script, to contain multiple commands, each with its own command line options and arguments.

+At the core is the `net.lewisship.multi/dispatch` macro; this identifies the name of the tool, and optionally, the namespaces to collect commands from.

 Each command within the tool is provided via the `net.lewisship.multi/defcommand` macro.

 A command option, `-h / --help`, is added to all commands automatically.

 A `help` command is also added; it displays the list of commands available.

-Tool documentation may be provided as the docstring of the first namespace passed to `net.lewisship.multi/dispatch`.
-Tool documentation appears at the top of the output from the `help` command.

 The help command displays the first line of each command's docstring, as a summary of the command.

+The `help` command displays a short summary of what the overall tool does; this is the docstring of the first namespace provided to `dispatch` (again, if omitted, the current namespace is used).

 Whereas command option parsing is driven by the option names, command argument parsing is positional.
 Each command option spec will consume one command line argument